robertfoss/memcpy.io/content/2017-11-28-building-chromeos-for-qemu.md

 ## Conclusion
-Hopefully this guide will have helped you to build the required software and run ChromiumOS on Qemu with a virtual GPU.
+Hopefully this guide will have helped you to build all of the software needed to run boot your very own ChromiumOS.

 This post has been a part of work undertaken by my employer [Collabora](http://www.collabora.com).